New Zealand Tea Tree

 Most potting soils come with ample nutrients which plants use to produce new growth.

 By the time your plant has depleted the nutrients in its soil it’s likely grown enough to need a larger pot anyway.

-To replenish this plant's nutrients, repot your Manuka or tea tree after it doubles in size or once a year—whichever comes first.
+To replenish this plant's nutrients, repot your New Zealand Tea Tree after it doubles in size or once a year—whichever comes first.